devaganesh-source/anakin-rfp-bidder/README.md

 {"status":"ok","service":"anakin-rfp-bidder"}
 ```

-Generate only one bid for the recorded path unless the Groq quota has replenished.
-The dashboard prevents concurrent generation, and daily quota exhaustion fails
-closed without staging or submitting a partial bid.
+Generate only one bid per recorded path unless the Groq quota has replenished.
+The dashboard prevents concurrent generation, and daily quota exhaustion fails closed without staging or submitting a partial bid.

+---

 ## Judge demo sequence

-1. Show the public RFP URL in the dashboard.
+1. Open the live demo URL and show the public RFP URL.
-2. Generate a bid and show the Anakin Crawl, current evidence timestamp, and live status output.
+2. Generate a bid and show the Anakin Crawl, evidence timestamp, and live status.
-3. Open two green evidence disclosures and compare the exact excerpts with their source pages.
+3. Compare exact evidence excerpts with their source pages.
-4. Explain that unverifiable claims are blocked rather than fabricated.
+4. Explain that unverifiable claims fail closed as `CAPABILITY_NOT_FOUND`.
-5. Edit a response to demonstrate that the human authorizes an exact revision.
+5. Edit a response and demonstrate exact-revision approval.
-6. Check both attestations and select **Approve & Submit**.
+6. Complete both attestations and approve the controlled mock submission.
-7. Show the `submitting` transition followed by the portal-confirmed success screen.
+7. Show the submission confirmation.

+---

 ## Verification